EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Dynamic.rst

    The histograms of direct excitation and spectral crosstalk correction factors reported with statistics

 Also the detection efficiency correction factor (gamma factor) calculated based on the mean, median, and mode values of direct excitation and spectral crosstalk factors is calculated and reported on a separate window like :numref:`correction_factor_gamma_factor`.
-Cmparing the resulting factors with what we obtained from manual analysis shows that the median values of correction factors are usually a better estimation for our data set.
+Comparing the resulting factors with what we obtained from manual analysis shows that the median values of correction factors are usually a better estimation for our data set.

 .. figure:: ./../../figures/examples/12_DataCorrection_Gamma.png
    :width: 500